Complex Simplicities

 Does your clockwork heart spin faster?

-I wrote this piece in my creative writing class and initially the assignment was to be related to artificial intelligence or in the zeitgeist of computers.
-And I think I did that loosely, but I at some point began just writing what felt most natural to come next and I think it turned out neat to me, personally.
-I suppose my inspiration was just when I accidentally write thank you if I ever ask AI for an answer.
+I wrote this piece in my creative writing class, and, initially, the assignment was to be related to artificial intelligence or to the zeitgeist of computers.
+I think I did that loosely, but I, at some point, began just writing what felt most natural to come next, and I think it turned out neat to me, personally.
+I suppose my inspiration was just when I accidentally write ‘thank you’ if I ever ask AI for an answer.